Supersonic-Sites/leachanel/content/en/services.md

   - img: /img/20157400_761628824025067_4473844401235338807_o.jpg
     aos: fade
     service_list:
-      - service: Prom Make-Up
+      - service: Prom Makeup
         desc: "If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day. "
-      - service: Graduation Make-Up
+      - service: Graduation Makeup
         desc: "If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day. "
       - service: Special Events